top of page

 #2 Write your resume to read less like a job description

 Employers don't want to read another job description.
 Employers are interested in why they should hire you.
-What skills and experience can you bring to solve complex problems, add value, and drive the vision of the organization forward?
-This is your opportunity to highlight the impact you had in your current or previous roles and why you made it a success versus the 700 other applicants that could fill the position.
+What skills and experience can you offer to solve complex problems, add value, and drive the vision of the organization forward?
+This is your opportunity to highlight the impact you had in your current and/or previous roles and why you made it a success in comparison to the 700 other applicants that could fill the position.
 Let's take an example.

 Which resume point creates more impact?